 After the cDNA from each well is pooled in a reservoir, mix it with a 7x volume of DNA binding buffer (Zymo, D4004-1-L).
-We strongly recommend using a vacuum manifold for the cDNA purification to avoid column membrane damage due to multiple centrifugation rounds.
+We strongly recommend using a vacuum manifold for cDNA purification to avoid damage to the column membrane from multiple centrifugation rounds.
 A high-capacity Zymo-Spin IIICG column (Zymo, C1006-50-G) is required to purify large volumes resulting from 384 sample pooling.